afonsocastro96/firered-speedchoice/README.md

 - Fixed bug in which it was HM06 instead of HM05 being replaced in "Easy False Swipe"/"Easy Sweet Scent"
 - Moved "A to Z mode" and "Type mode" up in the Pokédex screen for more convenient usage
 - The introduction screen has been restored into being the same one as vanilla
+- Debug mode's moveset has been changed to be Cut, Fly, Strength and Surf
+- Added a routine for setting all Fly points as available from the beginning of the game for debug purposes

 ### 1.0.0a0
 - Ported the speedchoice menu from [Emerald](https://github.com/ProjectRevoTPP/pokeemerald-speedchoice)